godderis/Paleoclim-CNRS.github.io/_documentation-model/IPSL_config.md

 _Additional documentation on how to download and compile the code can be found [here](https://forge.ipsl.jussieu.fr/igcmg_doc/wiki/DocHconfigAipslcm5a2)_.

 _Information provided in the following text is well suited for running simulations on IRENE supercomputer (TGCC).
-Adaptation might be required to run the code on Jean Zay supercomputer (IDRIS)._
+Adaptation might be required to run the code on Jean Zay supercomputer (IDRIS) : [here](https://forge.ipsl.jussieu.fr/igcmg_doc/wiki/Doc/ComputingCenters/IDRIS)._

 _First you have to choose the version of the model you want to install :_